History of the United States (2016–present): Language

 English was still the most commonly spoken language but the number and percentage of the population that spoke a language apart from English grew from previous decades.
 President Trump during his second administration would sign an executive order designating English to be the official language of the United States.
 The usage of emojis was also a popular means of communication.

 In 2023 78% percent of people who were 5 and older said they spoke solely English at home with 22% saying they spoke a "Language other than English" with the most common being Spanish.
+The next languages after Spanish are Mandarin (5.2%), Tagolog (2.6%), Vietnamese (2.3%), and Arabic (1.9%).

 Religion

 The percentage of people unaffiliated with any particular religion grew during this period.
 The Public Religion Research Institute in 2020 conducted a nationwide poll covering data at the county level reporting that 67% percent were Christian, 18% irreligious (3% were atheist and another 3% agnostic), 1% Muslim, 1% Jewish, 1% Buddhist, 1% being Hindu and 1% belonging to other religions.
 Another poll conducted in 2023 reported that 66% were Christian, 27% unaffiliated (5% stating they were atheist and the same percentage saying they were agnostic while the rest said nothing in general), 2% Jewish, %1 Muslim, %1 Hindu, %1 Buddhist, 0.5% were Unitarian Universalists and 2% came from other non-Christian faiths.

 A November 2022 survey from YouGov reported 51% of respondents as saying religious diversity was a good thing, 28% "Neither good nor bad", 11% said they were not sure and 10% thought it was a bad thing.